-This excerpt is from my chapter, “Linguistic issues in Biblical Greek,” in Lexham Methods: Linguistics & Exegsis.
+This excerpt is from my chapter, “Linguistic issues in Biblical Greek,” in Lexham Methods: Linguistics & Exegesis.
 It’s published digitally, but it will be appearing in print later this fall.
-Obviously, it’s worth owning it in both formats!
+Obviously, it’s worth owning it in both formats.

 This a portion from the section on semantics:

 The nineteenth century represents the era in which lexical semantics began to come into its own as a field of study.
 Alongside it, the practice of lexicography was emerging out of glossaries culled from translations into its own scientific discipline.
 The approach of historical philology that developed during that time provided the basis for the majority of lexicons, combining the terminology and concepts from ancient rhetorical theory (e.g. metaphor, metonymy, synecdoche, etc.) and the empirical basis of the lexicological data.32 Max Hecht helpfully summarized the state of lexical semantics toward the end of the nineteenth century: